TimWeyand/byd_battery_box_visualization/README.md

 Notes:
 - The card auto-discovers entities from the `byd_battery_box` integration.
 There is 1 BMU and up to 3 BMS (towers).
 - Each tower renders a header (SOC bar with charge/discharge animation), modules (2–10) and a stand.
+- Header shows per‑tower capacity (from sensor.total_capacity divided by number of towers) and, when not idle, an ETA to full/empty using a 5‑minute moving average of BMU power.
 - Voltage view: per-cell bars showing current (green), optional dark gray caps to indicate chart range beyond each cell's historic min/max (disable via show_gray_caps).
 Balancing cells turn blue.
 - Temperature view: shows per-sensor bars; balancing does not change bar color.
 Toggle between mV/°C in the header.
 - Hover or click on any bar to show its value as a tooltip.
+- All custom elements are updated incrementally without full DOM re-creation to minimize flicker.
 - All custom components are fully responsive and can be tested without Home Assistant (see below).

 ## Test page / Development